Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 #### Get Permissions
-*	Get Nedap Provisioning Roles (Name + GUID) Entitlement options
+*	Get Nedap Provisioning Roles (Name + GUID) Entitlement options: *(Please keep only the scopes the cusomter need)*
+    * Custom Scope
+      * Clients
         * All Clients
+        * Clients on my Roster
+        * Clients on my Planning
         * No Clients
         * Calculated Clients based on Contracts (External Mapping is needed)
+      * Teams
         * All Teams
         * No Teams
         * Calculated Teams based on Contracts (External Mapping is needed)
+    * DefaultScoped
+    * RoleScoped

 #### Permissions Grant/Update/Revoke